-A decentralized organization structure leads to more efficient decision-making, allows individuals to be empowered, makes a team to be more agile, and eases onboarding of new developers.
+A decentralized organization structure leads to more efficient decision-making, allows individuals to be empowered, makes a team more agile, and eases the onboarding of new developers.

 If teams are allowed to define their own tools, cadence, and tech stack based on their experiences, it can lead to a sense of ownership, which can greatly boost their morale.

 On the other hand, a centralized organization model creates bottlenecks, which impairs the team’s productivity and disorients the API development and management lifecycle.

 You need a comprehensive API platform that allows you to manage and coalesce APIs at scale effectively.
 With a good API management platform, you can abstract the many day-to-day administrative pain points of consuming APIs and ensure their smooth adoption.